 POC, I’m still here to support and validate your feelings when you experience racism though.
 Sometimes you guise ask us really difficult questions, like what to do in a racist situation.
 The answer is usually “I don’t know”.
 It breaks my heart that I don’t have the answers, but I don’t.
 So if you just need to rant I’m all ears.
 But if you ask me what to do when your racist friends say some shit, I don’t have the answers.

-tavvybaby asked: "It's okay if POC do it, but if white people do it it's wrong".
+tavvybaby said: "It's okay if POC do it, but if white people do it it's wrong".
 How the hell is that not racism at it's most basic level?

 - Stop spamming us

 - Your understanding of racism is too low for me to teach you